AdamDeCosta/MapleSyrupWebsite/README.md

+# Maple Syrup Climate Change

-# Repository contains the website to display our capstone findings
+A website to display our findings